 Please find the English language entry requirements here.

 All applications for The Hotel School are selected on their individual merit.
-While your most recent academic performance or professional experience is used as an indicator of ability to undertake studies at a tertiary level you may also be invited to attend an interview as part of the final application process.
+When reviewing your application, we look beyond your most recent academic performance and also consider your professional experience, command of the English language and willingness to study Business and Hotel Management as part of the application review process.

-Following a successful application and interview process, you will be issued with an Offer of Admission which you must accept, sign and return to The Hotel School to confirm your position.
+Following a successful application review process, you will be issued with an Offer of Admission which you must accept, sign and return to The Hotel School to confirm your position.

 Are you looking for an education agent?